Frequently asked questions

 Our telephone system has an automated switchboard.
 When you call you are answered by a pre-recorded voice giving you various options for locating the right person or department to deal with your query.
-You can consult find all our phone numbers here Contacting us
+You can find all our phone numbers here Contact us

 Please follow the recorded instructions, and dial carefully and not too quickly.
 If you find the extension engaged, you will be able to leave a message.